-Bottomline: optimize your marketing campaigns & landing pages for voice.
-With the rise in popularity of smart speakers and native voice search as a whole (Siri, Google Now, Cortana etc), voice presents some of the most amazing opportunities for marketing healthcare executives in 2019 and beyond.
+Bottom line: optimize your marketing campaigns & landing pages for voice.
+With the rise in popularity of smart speakers and native voice search as a whole (Siri, Google Now, Cortana etc), voice presents some of the most amazing opportunities for marketing healthcare executives in 2020 and beyond.

 4. Chatbots in healthcare

-Chatbots in healthcare offer a wide variety of benefits that we’re very excited about.
-With the potential for improvement in organization of patient pathways, medication management, help in emergency situations or with first aid, there’s plenty that can be done for healthcare marketing in 2019.
+Chatbots in healthcare offers a wide variety of benefits that we’re very excited about.
+With the potential for improvement in the organization of patient pathways, medication management, help in emergency situations or with first aid, there’s plenty that can be done for healthcare marketing in 2020.